Calibrating BETA Compensation

-To remain successful, BETA Risk Management Authority (BETArma) has recruited top-quality insurance professionals with executive management, underwriting, risk management, claims management, information technology and financial experience and expertise.
-Each year, compensation at all levels of the organization is reviewed based on the appropriate peer group data.
-Compensation targets are set at the 75th percentile, reflecting the quality of employees BETArma wishes to hire and retain, as well as the high cost of living in BETA’s locations.
+To remain successful, BETA Risk Management Authority (BETARMA) has recruited top-quality insurance professionals with executive management, underwriting, risk management, claims management, information technology and financial experience and expertise.
+Each year, compensation at all levels of the organization is reviewed based on the appropriate peer group data and national compensation surveys with the target being to structure compensation at fair, objective and competitive levels.
+Each BETA staff position has a salary range and an assigned pay grade.
+Except in unusual situations, all BETA staff are paid an annualized salary that is within the salary range for the pay grade to which the employee’s position is assigned.
 At BETA, employees do not receive any stock options, restricted stock grants or equity participation such as are provided at some of BETA’s insurance company competitors.
-BETArma is in compliance with all State of California compensation reporting requirements.
+BETARMA is in compliance with all State of California compensation reporting requirements.

-Since joining BETArma on January 1, 1993, a written employment agreement has always documented the compensation and benefits provided to the CEO.
-The current agreement runs through December 31, 2019.
-Under the terms of the agreement, the CEO may receive an annual salary increase as determined by the BETA Council.
+Since January 1, 1993, a written employment agreement has documented the compensation and benefits provided to the CEO.
+Under the terms of the agreement, the CEO may receive an annual salary increase effective January 1 of each year as determined by the BETA Council at its March meeting.

 BETA HEALTHCARE GROUP RISK MANAGEMENT AUTHORITY